FusionCache/docs/docs/keyvalue.md

 ```

 Internally, indexed members are arranged by their class, so the response shows the `kv` class with the `k` member and three unique keys.
 Each of those has a single OID (not returned by `INDEXES`).

-Fusion only returns each object's OID, so we don't know which OID relates to each stored object (i.e. which OID is for the user's email, expire and balance).
-We could have sent an individual `STORE` for each but for this example we don't need to know initially.
-Our app may store these on initial logon so they are available when required.

 ## Find